 It is night.
-Dusk has fallen, and the trees darkened, and the shadows have not so much disappeared, as consumed everything entirely.
-Until the whole street, the town, is one large mass of shadows, heaving together and spewing into the cold air.
+Dusk has fallen, and the shadows have not so much disappeared as consumed everything entirely.
+The whole street, the whole town, is one large mass of shadows, heaving together and spewing into the cold air.

 Justin is a shadow.
 He is a bulky, shapeless lump in the dark, blanket wrapped around him, the hair on his face long and bristling, spreading as if trying to conceal his features.
 A squirrel hiding treasure in the dark, scuttling soil.

 There was a time when he was afraid most nights.
 He lived inside a quivering mound of terror, his senses peaked and spiked and whistling with tension.
 But then, inevitably, it became mundane.
 Those growling ghouls of fever and frostbite, and those strange, festering ailments born of the damp, as though his body were a fertile ground for fungus, or had given up altogether, and begun to decompose.
 The ever present threat of theft of the little he had, loss of crucial belongings like bedding and booze.
 Fists and tempers and angry, chemically altered pupils, too bright to be natural, too sad to survive.
 They became, if not acceptable, at least somehow accepted.
 If not companionable, at least recognizable companions.
 Now he walks with them, sleeps with them, hates them but no longer remembers a life without them.

 He has no reason to be afraid tonight.